The Morecambe & Wise Show (1968 TV series): Archive status

 The early years of The Morecambe & Wise Show, like many BBC programmes of the time, were not fully archived at the time of recording.

 The entirety of The Morecambe & Wise Show from Series 2 onwards is now preserved in the BBC's archives.
 For a long time the episode classed as Series 4 (6) that was broadcast on BBC1 on 8 October 1970 was missing from the archive, with only audio recordings existing.
 However, in 2020, while searching through his father's papers, Gary Morecambe discovered a previously unknown film copy of the episode.
 The episode's picture and soundtrack were also restored, and went through a colour recovery process by the BBC.
 The episode aired on 25 December 2021.

 For many years most of Series 1, the only BBC series written by Hills and Green, was missing.
 A total of 20 minutes of footage from the sixth episode of Series 1 was included on the DVD release of Series 2.
 This was purchased by a film collector named Tim Disney and subsequently returned to the BBC archive to allow a copy to be made.
 This copy was a telerecording that had been produced for sale overseas, which had some edits from the original BBC broadcast version.

 In 2011, professional film researcher Philip Morris, on an expedition on behalf of the BBC to find missing BBC programmes, encountered a film store in the Nigerian city of Jos.
 In this, he discovered previously missing episodes of a number of programmes, including episode 2 from the first series of The Morecambe & Wise Show.
 This copy, however, was in critically poor condition owing to severe decay of the film stock, and was unable to be used.
 However, new techniques developed in conjunction with the BBC's archives have seen the footage from this film begin to be restored in 2017.

 On 5 October 2018, Morris announced on The One Show the recovery of 16mm black and white telerecordings of episodes 5 and 7, from a disused cinema in Sierra Leone.
 These prints had been kept in good condition and were subsequently restored and converted back to full colour via the colour recovery process, utilising the colour sub-carrier present on the film prints.
 The restored episodes were aired on BBC Two on 26 December 2018.

 A DVD featuring a reconstruction of Series 1, episode 2 and the 4 recently recovered episodes (including the series 4 episode) was released in 2022 with the remaining episodes' soundtracks included, meaning all episodes have now been released in some form.

+On 24 April 2026 the BBC announced that Series 1 episode 3 has been recovered by Film is Fabulous from the collection of a private collector.